itzVort3x1/scalable-usecase/README.md

 # **Scalable Usecase System (Group 2)**

+# Protocol buit in collaboration with group 4

 ## **Overview**
 - **Clinics**: They send data to the central communication or to hospitals in the urban area.
 - **Satellites**: They help in communicating from rural areas to urban areas by re transmitting the message.